 Returns true if addr is contained within any of the basic blocks that compose this loop, or in the blocks of any of its sub-loops.

 '''

-BPatch edge getBackEdge()
+BPatch_edge getBackEdge()

 '''

-Returns a pointer to the back edge that defines this natural loop.
+Return a pointer to a back edge that defines this natural loop.